static302/zabbix-ldap-sync/README.md

 Starting from the original implementation, some things have already been improved, extended and simplified.
 In my busy everyday life, I have unfortunately not yet found time for the following topics.

+Contributions are very welcome, especially for the following topics:

 - eliminate the need to pass around configuration values between classes
 - eliminate the need of different configuration sections for ldap 'openldap' and 'ad'
-- remove all warnings
-- introduce python typing
 - isolate configuration logic in lib/zabbixldapconf.py
 - add software tests
-- provide the possibility

-Contributions are very welcome.
+- add azure-ad/graphapi support